 Applying for a permit

-If you can't put the shipping container directly outside your property and instead want to place it outside your neighbour's property, you will need to get your neighbour's permission.
-In this case, we will ask for your neighbour's contact details and you will need to provide proof of their consent.
+If you can't put the shipping container directly outside your property and need to place it outside your neighbour's property, you will need to get your neighbour's permission.

 The following fees apply:

 - $65 CAR processing fee

 - Parking fees if applicable to place the container in restricted parking spaces:

 - $22.50 per parking space per weekend day